I am Not The Perfect Mom But I Am The Mom God Knew My Kids Would Need (And That Is Enough)

 As I broke down in my doctor's office and she wrapped her arms around me trying to offer as many comforting words as she could, God was already at work.
 A few weeks later after a missed period, a positive pregnancy test and pulling my jaw off the floor, I was going to be a mom whether I was ready for it or not.

-But God always has a way of showing up just when I need Him and on a day when I was beating myself up pretty good by allowing the lies of the enemy to tell me what a substandard mom I am and how I was probably scarring my kids for life, I ran across these two quotes on social media and the Holy Spirit spoke so deeply into my heart, "You are the mom I created you to be".
+But God always has a way of showing up just when I need Him most and on a day when I was beating myself up pretty good and allowing the lies of the enemy to tell me what a substandard mom I am and how I was probably scarring my kids for life, I ran across these two quotes on social media and the Holy Spirit spoke so deeply into my heart, "You are the mom I created you to be".

 Psalm 139:14 "I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well."

 I may not have all the answers but I can share my own struggles as a mom so you know you are not alone.
 Together we can let go of the burden that we have to always show up for our kids the way they want us to, to remember that while we will have moments that feel like we are failing it doesn't discount all the times where we managed to get it right.

 Make no mistake that as moms we are under daily spiritual attack by an enemy who wants us to believe we are failing as mothers.
 He relentlessly pursues us to distract us from all the ways we do, by the grace of God, show up.

 Like how I don't enjoy sitting on the floor for hours with building blocks watching my kids knock down something I spent time building 20+ times but how I do love to cuddle up with them to read a stack of their favorite books.